 Service standards and performance: permits for migratory game bird hunting

 We issue many migratory game bird hunting (MGBH) permits each year.
-Our service standards tell you how long it will normally take us to process and respond to your permit application.
+Our service standards provide details of the availability of MGBH permits, and circumstances under which the permits may not be available.
 We base these timelines on our resources and our experience.

 Current service standards summary